Cranot/hugo-allways/content/ebooks/programming/languages/python/index.md

 wikilink: "https://en.wikipedia.org/wiki/Python_(programming_language)"
 developers: ["Python Software Foundation"]
 gitrank: 2
-description: "Ebooks are a great way to start learning Python programming, download and read your ebooks for Python on any device, free & paid versions are both available."
+description: "Ebooks are one of the best ways to start learning Python programming, being eco-friendly, widely available, rich in content, mobile and in cases free played an important role to be in our top suggestions."
 ogimage: "/img/programming/ways-covers/13-way-to-learn-python.png"
 authors: ["All Ways to Study Team"]